-- Set the AuthMech configuration key to 1 - 2.
-If your Kerberos setup does not define a default realm or if the realm of your Impala server is not the default, then set the appropriate realm using the KrbRealm key.
+- 1. Set the AuthMech connection attribute to 1 - 2.
+If your Kerberos setup does not define a default realm or if the realm of your Impala server is not the default, then set the appropriate realm using the KrbRealm attribute.

-To use the default realm defined in your Kerberos setup, do not set the KrbRealm key.
+To use the default realm defined in your Kerberos setup, do not set the KrbRealm attribute.

-- 3. Set the KrbFQDN key to the fully qualified domain name of the Impala host. - 4.
-Set the KrbServiceName key to the service name of the Impala server.
+3. Set the KrbFQDN attribute to the fully qualified domain name of the Impala server host.